Challenges of In-House Marketing

 How In-House Marketing Works

 There are different ways companies run their in-house marketing efforts.
-Some in-house marketing teams are self-service teams; they do all aspects of the marketing on their own.
+Some in-house marketing teams are self-service; they do all aspects of the marketing on their own.
 Based on the challenges mentioned above, this is the most challenging way for a company to go about its marketing.
 Some marketing managers find themselves overwhelmed as they realize their team doesn’t have the experience necessary to run all strategies independently.

 Due to the challenges of bringing all marketing in-house, some companies choose to have an in-house marketing team that provides the strategy.
 In contrast, an outside marketing partner executes it, and other companies outsource just a portion of their marketing.
 For example, in-house teams do social media marketing while the marketing partner runs all other marketing efforts.